 Advanced documentation of 3D Digital Assets

-The Task Force will develop standard guidelines/formats, intended for cultural heritage communities and taking into account the specific needs of Europeana.
+This Task Force developed standard guidelines/formats, intended for cultural heritage communities and taking into account the specific needs of Europeana.

 The generation of high-quality 3D models is still very time-consuming and expensive, not at least because the modeling is carried out for individual objects rather than for entire collections and formats provided in digital reconstructions are frequently not interoperable and therefore cannot be easily accessed and/or reused or sustained.

-The Task Force will develop standard guidelines/formats, intended for cultural heritage communities and taking into account the specific needs of Europeana.
-These will cover semantically-aware 3D objects with a view to improving their archiving, retrieval, reusability and sustainability enriching the geometrical structure(s) with related knowledge, taking into account the range of devices, models and software applications involved.
+The recommendation covers semantically-aware 3D objects with a view to improving their archiving, retrieval, reusability and sustainability enriching the geometrical structure(s) with related knowledge, taking into account the range of devices, models and software applications involved.